roshandhiman/feargon/README.md

 ## 🛠️ How to Run Locally

-You can spin up the full platform in under 2 minutes.
+You can spin up the full platform within 2 minutes.

 ### Prerequisites
 - Node.js (v18+)